IBM/ibm-generative-ai/CONTRIBUTING.md

-logger.info("This is some info.") logger.warning("This is a warning.") logger.error("This is an error.") logger.critical("This is a critial message.")
+logger.info("This is some info.") logger.warning("This is a warning.") logger.error("This is an error.") logger.critical("This is a critical message.")
 ```